rrollins72/ZX-Browser/README.md

 Note that the signal is slightly above 3V and below 0V.
 The low side of the signal is clamped by the TTL input.
 The high input is adequate to drive a high for sufficient time for the ZX80 to sample properly.
 (This is an image of a binary 1 signal at the input to IC10, the LS365).

+**Building and Using the ZXBrowser Code**

+Start with setting up the Arduino IDE to build the FSBrowser code.
+The FSBrowser link and the other links shown give a pretty good overview of what is required to get the ESP8266 loaded and running.
+Once functioning on the ESP8266, building the ZXBrowser should be straight forward.
+The sketch and other files can be found at this link.

+To load a file you just have to click on it on the directory listing to the left and it will begin sending data to the ZX80.
+If you want to upload a new file, you click the upload button and select the file you want on your PC and it will upload to the 8266 file-space and then it will begin sending the data to the ZX80.

+When a data load to the ZX80 is in process, the Wifi capabilities are put on hold, so the browser will cease to respond.
+It will return to normal operation once the file send is complete.